 Kickboxing isn’t just good for your body.
 It helps your mind too, making you more confident.
 Learning and doing well in kickboxing brings a sense of achievement.
 This boosts your mood.

-Try to do kickboxing at least three times a week for an hour each.
+Try to do kickboxing at least 3 times a week, each for an hour.
 But start slowly, especially if you’re new.
 It’s also smart to talk to your doctor first, especially if you’re dealing with any health issues.

 Proper techniques are key to avoiding injuries in kickboxing.
-Gear like gloves, wraps, and shin guards are essential.
+Gear like gloves, wraps, and shin guards is essential.
 Learning from a good teacher is a must.

 Kickboxing Champions and Inspirational Fighters